neo4jrb/activegraph/docs/Configuration.rst

   **wait_for_connection**
     **Default:** ``false``

     This allows you to tell the gem to wait for up to 60 seconds for Neo4j to be available.
-This is useful in environments such as Docker Compose
+This is useful in environments such as Docker Compose.
+This is currently only for Rails